Fluctuations of the Nodal Number in the Two-Energy Planar Berry Random Wave Model: Introduction

-with the sequence $(M_n)_{n\in \mathbb{N}}$ defined in (\ref{e.L13B}) and satisfying $M_n \to 0$.
+where $\widetilde{L}$ is some strictly positive numerical constant and the sequence $(M_n)_{n\in \mathbb{N}}$ is defined in (\ref{e.L13B}) and vanishes in the limit, i.e., $M_n \to 0$.
 Our result extends and quantifies the multivariate CLT for the one-energy model provided by Vidotto in \cite[p.
 1000, Theorem 3.2]{PV19} and relies heavily on crucial arguments presented herein.

 \item \textbf{(White Noise Limit)} In theorem \ref{t.whc} we provide an extension of aforementioned multivariate CLT to the infinite-dimensional setting.
 That is, we define a random signed measure

 and show that, in the sense of random generalised functions on $[0,1]^2$ (see Appendix \ref{ss.rdis}), we have a convergence in law